MarcialRosales/rabbitmq-ldap-integration/README.md

 ## Properly configure LDAP timeouts

-Make sure the connection timeouts in your LDAP server are larger than your configured timeout (auth_ldap.timeout) otherwise your LDAP server may terminate the connection and the ldap plugin may fail to operate afterwards.
+Make sure the connection timeouts in your LDAP server are larger than your configured timeout (`auth_ldap.timeout`) otherwise your LDAP server may terminate the connection and the ldap plugin may fail to operate afterwards.

+## Cache LDAP connection to avoid excessive connection churn

+LDAP server connections are pooled to avoid excessive connection churn and LDAP server load.
+By default the pool has up to 64 connections.
+This can be controlled using the `auth_ldap.connection_pool_size `.
+Pooled connections without activity are closed after a period of time configurable via `auth_ldap.idle_timeout` which by default it is set to `300000` msec.

 ## Monitor log file to detect when RabbitMQ lost connection with LDAP server